-Post and photography provided courtesy of local cookbook author and chef, Carla Snyder.
+The following post and photography were provided courtesy of local cookbook author and chef, Carla Snyder.
 Learn more about Carla and discover her recipes at Ravenouskitchen.com.

 In reality, we are in the middle of another Midwest winter, trying to get to and from the grocery store quickly and safely.
 When we buy fish, a leisurely perusal of the fresh fish case may not be in the cards.
 Plus, you are stocking up for a week or more instead of for the next few days, so you need to buy food for the long haul.
 The solution: frozen fish.

 In most cases, frozen fish is less expensive than fresh, so there are many times when it fits perfectly into our meal plans.
 But frozen fish is also a major win for sustainability since it decreases waste, takes advantage of seasonal catches and spreads availability throughout the year.
-The advances in rapid deep-freeze technologies at lower temperatures allows consumers to buy fish that is frozen within hours of being harvested, which means that frozen can be fresher, or at least in better condition, than the specimens in the fresh seafood case.
+The advances in rapid deep-freeze technologies at lower temperatures allows consumers to buy fish that is frozen within hours of being harvested, which means that frozen can indeed be fresh.
 That’s some seafood for thought.

 How to Thaw Frozen Fish

 It’s easy to thaw fish.
 The best way is to open the package, remove the individually wrapped filets and lay them on a plate in the refrigerator the day before you want to use them.
 That way they thaw slowly, which will result in a nicer texture once cooked.
-But in real life, I often neglect to think about dinner a day ahead and when I need to thaw fish fast, the packaged fish goes into a sink of cold water to thaw in about 30 minutes.
-The important thing to remember when thawing fish is that there are no abrupt temperature changes.
+In real life, I often neglect to think about dinner a day ahead, so when I need to thaw fish fast, the packaged fish goes into a sink of cold water to thaw in about 30 minutes.
+The important thing to remember when thawing fish is to avoid abrupt temperature changes.
 Don’t thaw in warm water or the microwave.
-Your fish will be soggy and won’t cook as nicely and there’s also the chance that bacteria can grow in a warm environment.
-Yuck!
+Your fish will be soggy and there’s also the chance that bacteria can grow in a warm environment.

 Most everyone wants feed their family as healthfully and interestingly as possible.
 As the weather warms and we change up our cooking patterns for a new season, we may not be closer to that beach fantasy, but we can still eat delicious fish.